-Jung and Personality TypesOctober 15, 2013 by: Jorge Eloi
+Jung and Personality TypesOctober 15, 2013 By: Jorge Eloi

 Personality, a brief and clear manner, is a set of minimally stable over time emotional and behavioral patterns that define how he grasps the world and the reality around them.

 In his theory, Jung began by defining a feature that was crucial for him and dividing, namely extraversion vs. introversion.
 Introverts are mainly focused in your thoughts, in your very introspective, pragmatic little inner world, running the risk of losing touch with the outside world.
-Have extroverts, engage much with the outside world, tend to be more sociable and aware of what's around you, the biggest risk is essentially neglect their inner world, as well as his own way of seeing the world.
+Already extroverts, engage much with the outside world, tend to be more sociable and aware of what's around you, the biggest risk is essentially neglect their inner world, as well as its own way of seeing the world.

 Thought - more reflective People make decisions based on logic and objective criteria.
 Good strategists, planners and theorists.

-Sensation - People who give priority to immediate experience, also called practical.
+Feeling - People who give priority to immediate experience, also called practical.
 Do first and think later, at the risk of committing many mistakes.

-Related Topics: 12 Irrational Beliefs Ellis ; Psychopath: 7 Core Characteristics ; psychosomatic Diseases and Symptoms ; 5 Fundamental Principles on Education for Resilience ; Friendship: Importance and Psychological Characteristics , Adaptive Schemes Mal Young: Introduction ; After all, what is Self-Esteem? ; Shyness: Causes and Implications , Personality: Origin and Structure ; Identity Vs Personality
+Related Topics: 12 Irrational Beliefs Ellis ; Psychopath: 7 Core Characteristics ; psychosomatic Diseases and Symptoms ; 5 Fundamental Principles on Education for Resilience ; Friendship: Importance and Psychological Characteristics ; Adaptive Schemes Mal Young: Introduction ; After all, what is Self-Esteem? ; Shyness: Causes and Implications , Personality: Origin and Structure ; Identity Vs Personality